Introduction

 What we know: Based on Suzanne Collins' novel published in 2025, the film continues Lionsgate's expansion of the franchise following the modest success of The Ballad of Songbirds & Snakes (2023).

 Hype level: Moderate.
-Fans of the source material are intrigued; casual viewers may have Hunger Games fatigue.
+Fans of the source material are intrigued; casual viewers will want to see how the franchise continues to expand.

 9. Masters of the Universe — June 5, 2026

-Why it matters: He-Man gets his first major film since the cult classic (and widely mocked) 1987 version.
+Why it matters: He-Man gets his first major film since the cult-favorite 1987 version.
 After nearly 40 years, the property is being treated as a serious blockbuster.

 What we know: Directed by Travis Knight (Bumblebee).
 Nicholas Galitzine stars as Prince Adam/He-Man, with Jared Leto as Skeletor, Camila Mendes, Alison Brie, and Idris Elba rounding out the cast.
 The story follows Prince Adam, separated from his magical sword as a child and marooned on Earth, who grows up to fulfill his destiny.